Crown Lands

 Community Engagement Strategy

 Engagement on this proposed sale is a requirement of the Community Engagement Strategy.
-The Strategy has been developed by the Department of Planning and Environment to set an open and transparent framework for engaging the community about important decisions on Crown land.
+The Strategy has been developed by the former Department of Planning and Environment to set an open and transparent framework for engaging the community about important decisions on Crown land.
 The Strategy acknowledges that needs vary between communities, and that a range of engagement approaches may be required to ensure community views are understood before important decisions are made.

 Learn more about the Community Engagement Strategy.